-Linehouse is a collaboration of like-minded individuals from various backgrounds and cultures including China, Australia, Italy, Switzerland, Taipei and America.
+Linehouse is a collaboration of like-minded individuals from various backgrounds and cultures including China, Australia, Italy, Switzerland, Taipei, America and New Zealand.
 The practice has international experience in design and construction, from the small scale and the intricate, to the grand and public.

 Each brief is approached individually, creating a poetic concept for each client through research, site context, history and responding to the client’s brief.
 Through the process of design, each project has a strong narrative and an element of whimsy and voyeurism, creating a unique spatial experience.